iqis/Q7/README.md

       - An instance is an environment
   - Same great R syntax & semantics
       - Straightforwardly perform any action on or within an object
-      - Follows native lexical scoping rules, almost no NSE
+      - Follows native scoping rules, almost no NSE

 #### Compositional

-  - …not hereditary
+  - …not quite hereditary
   - Freely add, change or delete elements, ad/post hoc
-  - Focuses on “has-a”, rather than than “is\_a” relationships
+  - Focuses on “has\_a”, rather than than “is\_a” relationships
-  - Objects can contain other objects (Reference Semantics?)
+  - Objects can contain other objects (what is this called, Reference Semantics?)

-#### Mutable
+#### Unlocked

   - Instances are unlocked environments
-  - Easy run time debugging
   - No one stops you from shooting your feet
   - Want safety?
 Lock’em yourself